-The Charter School must maintain oversight to ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders.
+The Charter School must maintain oversight to ensure that contractors perform in accordance v2.
+Last Amended and adopted by LCPS Board of Directors on July 17, 2024 with the terms, conditions, and specifications of their contracts or purchase orders.
 Charter School will perform the following tasks to ensure compliance: require periodic status updates from the vendor/contractor at intervals reasonably tailored to the particular project; inspect project status personally, if possible; and other measures as deemed suitable by the Charter School based on the nature of the project.